What causes climate change?

-Human activities increase the volume of greenhouse gasses in the atmosphere.
-This leads to the enhanced greenhouse effect because increased greenhouse gases trap more of the infrared heat reflected by the surface of the Earth.
-This means the Earth warms up even more.
+Human activities increase the volume of greenhouse gasses in the atmosphere leading to the enhanced greenhouse effect because increased greenhouse gases trap more of the infrared heat reflected by the surface of the Earth.
+Average global temperature increases due to this.

 Human activities that lead to an increase in greenhouse gases in the atmosphere include: